maxlee85/crane/model 2/README.md

 # Background

-The tables shown demonstrate the use of recursion to build hierarchies of content.

-Within the application content can be an article or a collection.
+Within our application content can be an article or a collection.
 A collection can contain any number of articles or other collections.

 For example
 ```